Error estimates for a finite volume scheme for advection-diffusion equations with rough coefficients: Proof of Theorem

 Finally, noticing that $(1+x^q)^{1/q}\leq 1+x$ and $(x^q+y^q)^{1/q}\leq x+y$ for all $q>1$ and $x,y>0$, it yields the estimate for $\I^n$,

 and hence by combining it with \eqref{eq:intermediate_bound_lemma_stochastic} and using that $u\in L^1(W^{1,p})$ we get the result stated by the Lemma. \end{proof}

-At this point we can put everything that we have so far together and look at the result of Theorem \ref{theorem}.
+At this point we collect the three discretization errors (time, initial data, vector-field) from Lemmas~\ref{lemma:disc_time}--~\ref{lemma:disc_vectorfield}.
 Since the Kantorovich--Rubinstein distance $\D_\delta(\cdot,\cdot)$ satisfies the triangle inequality we can just write now for any $t\in[t^m,t^{m+1})$ and any $m\in\llb 0, N-1 \rrb$,

 where $\theta^{k,h}$ is the unique solution to the advection-diffusion equation \eqref{eq:advdiff} with vector field $u^k$ and initial datum $\theta_h^0$.
+Notice that Lemma \ref{lemma:disc_time} and \ref{lemma:disc_datum} yield control over the first two addends.
+In order to get the bound for the third addend we apply Lemma \ref{lemma:disc_vectorfield} with $\theta^0=\theta^0_h$, and hence we arrive to the expression

 The last addend in \eqref{eq:triangle_D_step_1} corresponds to the so-called truncation error or error caused by the scheme.
-We will concentrate on it on the next section.
+We will concentrate on it in the next section.